The Blizzard: Plot

 Finally, though, she made the acquaintance of a wounded colonel of the hussars, Burmin, who was visiting the estate near hers.
 Burmin was a handsome man who had once had a reputation as a notorious rake, but who was now both quiet and modest in his personality.
 The two developed a warm friendship, and it became very clear that he was so restrained that he never made any declaration of love or formal proposal to her.
 Masha purposely arranged a situation in which they would be able to talk freely with no one else near.
 Finally he breaks his silence: He loves her passionately but cannot hope for any happiness with her because he is already married, has been married for four years, to a woman whom he does not know and whom he cannot expect ever to see again.

 To the astonished Masha, he explains that, in the winter of 1812, he was trying to rejoin his regiment, when a terrible blizzard came on.
 Riding in a troika with a guide, they became lost in unfamiliar country.
 Seeing a light in the distance, they drove toward it and found themselves at a village church where people were crying out "This way!"
 When he stopped at the church, he was told that the bride had fainted and that the priest did not know what to do.
 When they saw the young soldier, they asked him if he was ready to proceed.
 Burmin, the young rake, noticed the attractiveness of the bride and decided to play a prank by going through with the ceremony.
 The church was dark, lit only by a few candles, and everyone in it was little more than a shadow.
 When, at the end, he was told to kiss his bride, she realized that it was not her intended and fainted dead away.
 As the witnesses stared at him in horror, he raced out and drove off.

 He explains to Masha that he was so thoroughly lost that he still does not know the name of the village where he was married, or who the bride might have been.
 As the tale ends, Maria Gavrilovna takes the hand of the man she has come to love and identifies herself as the long-lost bride.

 Style

-Pushkin uses his story as a means of parody on the classical themes of gothic motivation featured in Lenore (ballad) and Vasily Zhukovsky's ballad, "Svetlana".
-In both of these ballads, the lover is only able to dream and 'imagine' life with their deceased lover.
+Pushkin uses his story as a means of parody on the classical themes of gothic motivation featured in Gottfried August Bürger's Lenore and Vasily Zhukovsky's Svetlana.
+In these ballads, the protagonists are only able to dream and 'imagine' life with their deceased lovers.
 Pushkin plays on this idea by presenting the same situation for Marya; however, due to a case of most fortuitous and unforeseen circumstances Marya is actually married to her living lover.
 Pushkin imitates the style of these ballads, but creates it through a set of realistic circumstances.